segmentstream-com/segmentstream-com.github.io/_docs/for-analyst/manual-imports.md

 date: 2019-04-09 12:00:00
 order: 0
 ---
 > Attention!
-The [Streaming](/integrations/ddmanager-streaming) integration has to be enabled to use Data Import.
+The [Google BigQuery](/integrations/google-bigquery) integration has to be enabled to use Data Import.

 The CSV file upload functionality allows you to import cost data from CSV files to Google BigQuery.